samsonpillai02-create/sales-analysis-sql-powerbi/data/dataset_source.md

 ## 📌 Overview

-This project uses the Superstore Sales Dataset, a retail dataset containing four years of transactional sales data from a global superstore.
+This project uses the Superstore Sales Dataset, a retail dataset containing four years of transactional sales data from a global superstore.Dataset sourced from Kaggle.

 The dataset is commonly used in data analytics and business intelligence projects to demonstrate sales performance analysis, customer segmentation, and time-series forecasting techniques.